Glucose-6-Phosphate Dehydrogenase (G6PD) Fluorescent Spot Test

 What is the G6PD blood spot test and how does it work?

-The G6PD fluorescent spot test, also known as FST, is a simple and quick way to screen for Glucose-6-phosphate dehydrogenase (G6PD) deficiency, a common genetic condition affecting red blood cells.
+The G6PD fluorescent spot test, also known as FST, is a simple and quick way to screen for glucose-6-phosphate dehydrogenase (G6PD) deficiency, a common genetic condition affecting red blood cells.

 Principle